01 Centre of Mass#

 Safety#

-• The steel ball is heavy.
-Handle it with attention so it will not drop on the floor (on your feet).
+• Ensure that the heavy steel ball is not dropped on the floor (or your feet).

 Presentation#